Gibimishkaadimin

 A Project of Reconciliation

-Gibimishkaadimin – An Indigenous word representing “paddling together by boat” – is the name for the five-year pilot project of reconciliation, engaging Indigenous youth from across Canada, and non-Indigenous youth from Shining Waters (Region 10).
+Gibimishkaadimin – An Indigenous word representing “paddling together by boat” – is the name for the journey of reconciliation, engaging Indigenous and Non-Indigenous youth from across Canada.
 The trip includes collaborative and experiential learning through an Indigenous perspective.
-Gibimishkaadimin seeks to provide youth with the opportunity to foster relationships with each other and the land on a canoe trip in northern Ontario.
-Gibimishkaadimin is directed by a six-person Board, three of whom are Indigenous.
+Gibimishkaadimin seeks to provide youth with the opportunity to foster relationships with each other and the land on a summer canoe trip in Temagami, Ontario.

 Model for the Project of Reconciliation

 Youth are integral to the journey towards reconciliation.
-Each year, Gibimishkaadimin will welcome 12 Indigenous Youth and 12 non-Indigenous youth to join together to build relationships, leadership skills, and increase their knowledge of Indigenous cultures, histories, and ways of engaging with the land.
+Each year, Gibimishkaadimin welcomes Indigenous Youth and Non-Indigenous youth to join together to build relationships, leadership skills, and increase their knowledge of Indigenous cultures, histories, and ways of engaging with the land.

 Over the course of the trip, youth will participate in trip preparations, a multi-day paddling journey, and end in post-trip reflection.
 The youth will be joined by experienced outfitter guides, program leaders and Elders.